 How is Kraft Paper Made?

 Kraft products are produced from wood pulp obtained by processing wood chips in a chemical pulping process.
 These chemicals are used to separate the lignin from the wood chips, a natural substance that binds the wood fibres together.
-This process is necessary to produce pulp, which is washed and screened to remove impurities and separate the fibres.
+This process of making kraft paper is necessary to produce pulp, which is washed and screened to remove impurities and separate the fibres.
 These fibres are then passed through a paper machine to form a continuous sheet of paper, which is often further processed to produce different types and finishes of kraft.

 Natural Kraft: Natural (or unbleached) kraft is typically used for end-uses that require maximum strength.
 This form of kraft is most commonly available in a natural brown colour and is used for end applications such as food wrapping.

-Sack Kraft: Due to its high strength qualities and tear resistance, sack kraft paper is specifically designed for cement bags, agricultural bags, food bags and various other industries that demand packaging materials that can withstand significant weight.
+Sack Kraft: Due to its high strength qualities and tear resistance, sack kraft paper is specifically designed for cement bags, agricultural bags, food bags and various other industries that demand packaging materials that can withstand the significant weight.

 Bleached Kraft: Bleached kraft possesses good strength qualities and is commonly used by end users who require products with an attractive and smooth finish.
 This form of kraft paper is a popular choice for shopping bags, sugar & flour bag and milk bags.